turingschool-examples/silent-forest-7482/README.md

 ```

 ```
-User Story 3 - Remove a Dish from a Chef
+User Story 3 - Destroy a Dish

 As a visitor
 When I visit a chef's show page